LibertyGlobal/appstore-metadata-service/appstore-metadata-service/README.md

 mvn compile jib:dockerBuild -Djib.to.image=appstore-metadata-service:0.0.1-SNAPSHOT
 ```

-Because service need a database to connect, next step is to create a docker network and run database inside it:
+Because service needs a database to connect, next step is to create a docker network and run database inside it:

 ```
 docker network create asms_network